Track symptoms. Isolate. Get tested. Exercise caution. Report

 Step 3: Contact Tracing

 Contact tracing plays an important role in slowing the spread of COVID-19.
-Consequently, once someone has tested positive for COVID-19, they will be required to provide information about the people who they have been in close contact with.
+Consequently, once someone reports a positive test result for COVID-19, they will be required to provide information about the people who they have been in close contact with.
 At LSU, contact tracing is done through an automated system where respondents can input this information through a web-based application.
 If additional information is needed or someone does not provide this information, they will be contacted.

 Step 4: Identifying Contacts